If you are a chocolate and coffee fanatic, then homemade mocha lattes have your name written all over them.

 Did you make this recipe?
 Please leave a star rating and review in the form below.
 I appreciate your feedback, and it helps others, too!

-5-Minute Homemade Iced Mocha Latte
+Get the Recipe 5-Minute Homemade Iced Mocha Latte

 - Brew espresso or strong coffee as needed (or use cold brew concentrate) and add it to a drinking glass.
 Stir in the chocolate syrup, stirring to combine.
 Stir in the desired amount of milk – if using strong coffee instead of espresso, I recommend less milk so the coffee flavor still shines through.
 Of course, taste test as you go and you can always add more as needed.